barumau/panlexia/README.md

 Each word list file consists of lines that include an entry identifier, a tab (i.e. character tabulation) and a word or words in the given language.
 The entry identifier is a unique code that consists of the following parts:

-- the semantic field in Latin or pseudo-Latin
+- the semantic field or theme in English
 - a colon (`:`)
 - the term in a standardized (scientific, technological or other) terminology or in plain English
 - a period (`.`)